Accounting policies

-Deferred taxes are determined on the basis of the tax rates that will apply or have been announced at the realisation date in accordance with the current legal situation in each country concerned.
+Deferred taxes are determined on the basis of the tax rates that will apply at the recovery date, or have been announced, in accordance with the current legal situation in each country concerned.
 In accordance with the provisions in IAS 12, deferred tax assets and liabilities are not discounted.
 Deferred tax assets are offset against deferred tax liabilities to the extent that they have the same maturity and relate to the same taxation authority.

 Inventories are carried at the lower of cost and net realisable value.
 The acquisition costs of raw materials and merchandise are calculated on the basis of an average.
 The cost of finished goods and work in progress includes direct costs and an appropriate portion of the material and production overheads and production-related depreciation directly attributable to the production process.
 Administrative costs and social insurance / employee benefits are included to the extent that they are attributable to the production process.
 Borrowing costs as defined by IAS 23 are not a component of cost as they are not qualifying assets as defined by IAS 23.5.
 The amount recognised is an average value or a value determined in accordance with the FIFO method.

 Net realisable value is the selling price that can be realised less the estimated costs of completion and the estimated costs necessary to make the sale.

 Write-downs are recognised for inventory risks resulting from duration of storage, impaired recoverability, etc. If the reasons for the recognition of the write-downs no longer apply, they are reversed, but subject to a limit such that the carrying amount of the asset is no higher than its cost.